PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 17

-Like all survivors, Rattick had found a way to profit from the sack of Robrecht.
-At the first signs of the assault, he had fled to the alleys.
+Like all true survivors, Rattick had found a way to profit from misfortune of Robrecht.
+At the first signs of trouble, he had fled into the alleys.
 And then down into the sewers.
-And then, by means of one of the secret ways that are well-known to the darker and more desperate sort, he made his way out into the wilderness again.
+And then, by means of one of the secret ways that are well-known to the darker and more desperate sort, he made his way out into the wilderness.

-As he moved he stayed off the road, preferring to work his way through the woods some 20 yard off to the side.
+He stayed off the road, preferring to work his way through the woods some 20 yards off to the side.
 When he grew tired, he climbed a tree, wrapped himself in his cloak and tried to nap.
 His sleep did not last long, for he was awakened by the raiding party returning from Robrecht.
 Horrible things on wolves, crying "Hork, Hork, Hork!" as they rode the unlit roads.
-Rattick wondered what treasure they had taken from Robrecht.
+Rattick wondered what treasure they had taken from the town.
 Probably just people for food.
-But just in case, he followed their tracks, looking for dropped baubles by the light of a waning moon.
+But, just in case, he followed their tracks, looking for dropped baubles by the light of a waning moon.

 The raid was was bad news for Robrecht, of course, but quiet good news for Rattick.
 When word got out about the sack, adventurers would come from all parts of the Four Kingdoms.
 They would see glory and loot.
 And with such a school of fish to draw from, Rattick's grift was about to go big time.
 Maybe he needed a partner to handle the additional volume?